JacoboLansac/audits/solo/next-gen.md

 ```

-However, when an item is auctioned, it is minted using the `MinterContract::mintAndAuction()` function, which does not store any `msg.value` to the `collectionTotalAmount`.
-Instead, it is designed so that the full value from the highest bid goes to the owner of the token.
+However, when an item is auctioned, it is minted using the `MinterContract::mintAndAuction()` function, which does not store any `msg.value`
+to the `collectionTotalAmount`.
+Moreover, when the auction is finished with a winning bid, the full value from the highest bid goes to the owner of the token.

-This means that the artist and the team will not receive any earnings from this auctioned tokens.
+This means that the artist and the team will not receive their share of the earnings from from auctioned tokens.

 #### Severity classification